ChuckJonas/mostly-adequate-fp-ts/chapter-1.md

 {% endtabs %}

 {% hint style="success" %}
-We will skip the next two chapters as there is really nothing specific to `ts-fp` to cover
+We will skip the next two chapters as there is really nothing specific to `fp-ts` to cover
 {% endhint %}